HCaldwell95/watery-wordplay-wreck-submit/README.md

 I appreciate you taking the time to explore my project, and I sincerely hope you find as much enjoyment in it as I did during the design and development phases.

-<a href="https://watery-wordplay-wreck-5dedc8ac41c5.herokuapp.com/" target="_blank">View the live project</a>
+<a href="https://watery-wordplay-wreck-submit-73ab1e8a5637.herokuapp.com/" target="_blank">View the live project</a>

-<a href="https://github.com/HCaldwell95/watery-wordplay-wreck" target="_blank">View the GitHub repository here</a>
+<a href="https://github.com/HCaldwell95/watery-wordplay-wreck-submit" target="_blank">View the GitHub repository here</a>

 <em>Note: While developing this project, I recognised shortcomings in my demonstration of version control.
 To address this, I have reconstructed the repository, ensuring proper version control practices are now in place.
-You can find a link to the previous repository <a href="" target="_blank"> here</a>.</em>
+You can find a link to the previous repository <a href="https://github.com/HCaldwell95/watery-wordplay-wreck" target="_blank"> here</a>.</em>

 # Table of Contents